RogueMacro/serialize/README.md

 ## Compiling

 Because of a current IDE bug, in order to compile serialize, first compile with comp-time-debugging enabled.
 This can be found in `Build > Debug Comptime`.
 There will still be errors, but they won't prevent you from compiling.
 To make them go away, open `ISerializable.bf`.
+You can track this issue [here](https://github.com/beefytech/Beef/issues/1817)

 ### Supported formats